mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 | 18446744073709551615 | (none valid) | always invalid               | draft-bormann-cbor-notable-tags, {{invalid-tag}}  |
 |                   63 | byte string  | Encoded CBOR Sequence {{-seq}} | draft-bormann-cbor-notable-tags, {{related-tags}} |
 {: #tab-tag-values cols='r l l' title="Values for Tags"}

+In addition, IANA is requested to allocate the tags from
+{{tab-tag-enum}}, with a reference to the present document.

 Security Considerations
 ============